On 23 June 2016, UK adults made a historic decision. They voted for the UK to leave a group of countries called the European Union (EU).

 Not only that, but no country has ever left the EU before, so it was - and still is - completely new territory for everyone involved.

-More than 33 million adults voted.
-Around 52% of them chose to leave the group of 28 countries, while 48% wanted to stay in it.
+More than 33 million UK adults voted in the referendum.
+Around 52% of them - just over half - chose to leave the group of 28 countries, while 48% wanted to stay in it.

 Once the result of the vote was announced, David Cameron - who didn't get the result he'd campaigned for - said he was going to resign, and so the UK needed a new prime minister before anything else could happen.

 Theresa May took over the job the following month in July 2016.

 She spent her time as leader of the UK government trying to sort out what the UK's relationship with the EU would be like when it left.

 Theresa May was prime minister from 13 July 2016 to 24 July 2019, when Boris Johnson took over.